velvetkevorkian/website-2021/posts/blog/work-in-progress-tracking-movement-in-st-enoch-square.md

 position:
 ---

-As part of the final unit on my course, we\'ve been given a general brief to create a piece based on or in St Enoch Square, one of the larger public spaces in the centre of Glasgow.
+As part of the final unit on my course, we've been given a general brief to create a piece based on or in St Enoch Square, one of the larger public spaces in the centre of Glasgow.
 I have decided to focus on the movement of people through the square, and see if I can create some sort of \"data-driven\" piece using Processing.
-Here is a video showing some of the development work I\'ve been doing, using some footage from a previous project.
+Here is a video showing some of the development work I've been doing, using some footage from a previous project.

 <iframe src="https://player.vimeo.com/video/23937318" width="640" height="464" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen=""></iframe>